-I'm sharing today from a well-loved book that has been impactful in my prayer life.
-The Valley of Vision: A Collection of Puritan Prayers and Devotions by Arthur Bennett wasn't meant to be a how-to prayer guide, but it has been valued resource in my prayer time with the Lord to help deepen and richen my prayer life.I'm sharing today from a well-loved book that has been impactful in my prayer life.
+I'm sharing today from a well-loved book that has been impactful in my prayer life: The Valley of Vision: A Collection of Puritan Prayers and Devotions by Arthur Bennett wasn't meant to be a how-to prayer guide, but it has been a valued resource in my prayer time with the Lord to help deepen and richen my prayer life.I'm sharing today from a well-loved book that has been impactful in my prayer life.

 These prayers aren't meant to be recited back to the Lord word for word but put them in your words and pray them as a sweet offering to the Lord.
 Here's an excerpt from the introduction:

 “The book is not intended to be read as a prayer manual.
 The soul learns to pray by praying; for prayer is communion with a transcendent and immanent God who on the ground of his nature and attributes calls forth all the powers of the redeemed soul in acts of total adoration and dedication.
 The prayer should, therefore, be used as aspiration units, the several parts of which could become springboards for the individual's own prayer subjects.” ~ Arthur Bennett

 If you haven't listened to the CD by Sovereign Grace Music based on this book and I think it will be another rich addition to your library too.
 I'm sharing the song they wrote based on this prayer below at the bottom of the post.